-- Seek to minimise, as far as possible, the educational disadvantage that results from special educational needs.
+- Minimise, as far as possible, the educational disadvantage that results from special educational needs.

-- Seek to make the necessary provision to maximise the performance of special needs students.
+- Make the necessary provision to maximise the performance of special needs students.

 Our SEN pupils do well.
 A copy of the SEN arrangements can be obtained from the school.

-Education on sexual matters will include both the moral and physical aspects of this topic and will be covered in Religious Education and Biology lessons where appropriate, in a suitable context and within the general religious and moral attitude of the school.
+Education on sexual matters will include both the moral and physical aspects of this topic and will be covered in Religious Education, Biology lessons and IAG where appropriate, in a suitable context and within the general religious and moral attitude of the school.
 It provides knowledge about the processes of reproduction and the nature of sexuality and relationships.